Troll Airfield: History

 During the planning of Troll, which opened in 1990, it was decided that the station was to be placed at such a location as to allow it to have an airstrip for year-round operations.
 Jutulsessen was chosen as the location, in part because it provided a base nunatak for the research station and at the same time was close to blue ice for the runway.
 At the time, all cargo and passengers to Troll had to either be transported by ship, or flown in via the airport at the Russian base Novolazarevskaya or Henriksenskjera.

 In the late 1990s, the Norwegian Polar Institute took an initiative to establish DROMLAN in cooperation with eleven other countries who operate research facilities in Queen Maud Land.
 On 5 January 2001, a test flight with representatives from eight countries was made to Henriksenskjera.
-From there, a DHC-6/300 Twin Otter, Basler BT-67 and a helicopter was used to distribute the crew and supplies to the various bases.
+From there, a DHC-6/300 Twin Otter, a Basler BT-67, and a helicopter were used to distribute the crew and supplies to the various bases.
 In addition to evaluating the airfield at Novolazarevskaya, an evaluation was performed at Troll in January 2002.
 The hub model was used during the summer of 2001 and 2002, operated by the South African company Antarctic Logistics Centre International.

 To build a permanent airfield at Troll, the Norwegian Polar Institute bought a snow groomer and a tracked vehicle with a snow blower, flatbed and ice cutter.
 The works was organized with a land-based Global Positioning System laser system.
 In the course of the 2002 season, 2500 m of runway had been built.
 This included removing of surface rocks and filling any crevasses.
-The construction also included necessary ground facilities, such as a fire- and rescue service, communications, ground handling and overnight facilities at Troll for personnel who could be stranded because of bad weather.
+The construction also included necessary ground facilities, such as a fire and rescue service, communications, ground handling and overnight facilities at Troll for personnel who could be stranded because of bad weather.
 The construction involved the moving of 70000 m3 of ice and snow.

-Troll Airfield was opened on 11 February 2005 by Queen Sonja of Norway and the new research station the following day.
-At first, Antonov An-2, DHC-6/300 Twin Otters, Dorniers 228 and smaller aircraft were used for the services.
-Later, two Basler BT-67, operated by Antarctic Logistics Centre International, were brought into use.
+Troll Airfield was opened on 11 February 2005 by Queen Sonja of Norway, and the new research station opened the following day.
+At first, Antonov An-2s, DHC-6/300 Twin Otters, Dornier 228s, and smaller aircraft were used for the services.
+Later, two Basler BT-67s, operated by Antarctic Logistics Centre International, were brought into use.
 The cooperation has resulted in the availability of larger aircraft more suited for research, through coordinated search and rescue operations between the participating countries.
-On 19 January 2008, the airfield was visited by Norwegian Prime Minister Jens Stoltenberg.
+On January 19, 2008, the airfield was visited by Norwegian Prime Minister Jens Stoltenberg.
+On November 15, 2023, a Norse Atlantic Airways Boeing 787 registered LN-FNC landed at Troll Airfield after taking off from Oslo Gadermoen with a stop in Cape Town International Airport carrying 45 researchers from the Norwegian Polar Institute and 12 tons (24,000 pounds) of research equipment.